rgrannell1/polonium/README.md

 search space of >10^20 possible passwords; if they do not know, the odds are even less in their favour.

+#### Iterations & Performance

 Modern GPU-based cracking can make billions of attempts a day at password cracking, but polonium-based passwords are fairly resistant to this strategy; they by default use one-million iterations to generate your password.
+High iteration counts wastes the attackers time and raises their electric bill.
 If this is too hard on your battery / device,  set polonium to a cosy 200,000 iterations.

 ### Licence